Wait — before you pay

 Statewide guide: Massachusetts General Laws Chapter 90, § 20A (Parking Violations and Hearings)

 ParkingFight is not a law firm and does not provide legal advice.
-Information is for informational purposes only.
-Appeal deadlines are based on publicly available municipal data and may change.
+Information on this page is for informational purposes only.
+Appeal deadlines and violation codes are based on publicly available municipal data and may change.
 Always verify current rules with City of Lowell Municipal Hearing Officer / Parking Division before filing.